Location: Remote Timeline: 3-year commitment (initial focus: Year 1 module build, March–November 2026) Team: CoLab E-Learning Team

 Exact remuneration for each person will be determined once roles and responsibilities have been agreed by team members.
 Hourly rates are typically in the range of 28 – 30GBP and are usually calculated using an equitable wage guide.
 Higher rates may be possible depending on and reflecting the person’s experience in the field.

 Submit your application in the #next-steps-project channel on the CoLab Slack workspace in the recruitment thread for this position.
 In your application, you should outline your relevant experience, approach to collaboration, past experience managing strategic communication and your proposed hourly rate.
-Submit your application by midnight UTC on the 18th April, 2025.
-2nd Mary 2025.
+Submit your application by midnight UTC on the 2nd June 2025.

 About the Role The International Permaculture CoLab through Next Steps Project is seeking a collaborative and impact-driven Funding Strategist to join our team in 2025.